tp02ga/attendee/README.md

 Sign up for free on our hosted instance [here](https://app.attendee.dev/accounts/signup/).

-Interested in using Attendee commercially?
+Interested in using Attendee at your company?
 Schedule a call [here](https://calendly.com/noah-attendee/30min).
-By self-hosting Attendee you can reduce costs by 10x relative to closed source vendors.
+By self-hosting Attendee you can reduce costs by 10x compared to closed source vendors.

 ## Self hosting